Salivary Glands Long Essays

 • Inability to blink

-• Patient as an expressionless face
+• The patient has an expressionless face

 • Speech difficulty